RyanJulyan/rocket/04_implementation_and_development_phase/01_Build_template.md

+### DevSec Ops
+#### Process and Controls
+1. Plan and Develop
+    - [ ] Threat modelling
+    - [ ] IDE Security plugins
+    - [ ] Pre-commit hooks
+    - [ ] Secure coding standards
+    - [ ] Peer review
+1. Commit the Code
+    - [ ] Static Application Security Testing
+    - [ ] Security Unit and Functional Tests
+    - [ ] Dependency Management
+    - [ ] Secure Pipelines
+1. Biuld and Test
+    - [ ] Dynamic application security testing
+    - [ ] Cloud configuration validation
+    - [ ] Infrastructure scanning
+    - [ ] Security acceptance testing
+1. Go to Production
+    - [ ] Security smoke tests
+    - [ ] Configuration checks
+    - [ ] Live Site Penetration testing
+1. Operate
+    - [ ] Continuous monitoring
+    - [ ] Threat intelligence
+    - [ ] Penetration testing
+    - [ ] Blameless postmortems

 ### CI/CD
-The following sequence serves as a guideline for setting up a CI/CD pipeline.
+>The following sequence serves as a guideline for setting up a CI/CD pipeline.
 This should be treated as a checklist to ensure that all necessary steps have been considered.
 The sequence can be customized per project, but if followed in the order below, it will provide a solid foundation:

 **Automation tool of choice:** {{automation_tool_of_choice}}

-#### Potential other testing
-These may be included in the pipeline, however they may also be separate for cost, repeatability, scalability, ability to automate the steps or process.
-Consider including and asking the client about the following:
-- [ ] Regression Testing
-- [ ] Penetration Testing
-- [ ] Vulnerability Testing
-- [ ] Performance Testing
-- [ ] Performance Testing

 #### Local
 While many of these can happen in the local development environment such as in an IDE, ensuring these are enforced through the pre-commit can prevent issues.
 Consider including and asking the client about the following: